 I’ve never really been quiet when it comes to the lack of live-action family films these days.
 Growing up in the ’90s there were a plethora of them.
 Over the past decade or so there has been a steep decline in this sub genre with studios opting to make animated films instead.
 It’s somewhat understandable since they’re more reliable when it comes to making a profit, as seen by the success that Pixar and Dreamworks have had.
 But there’s just something to be said about watching actual people on screen deal with their problems.
 Especially as children, it kindles our imaginations because if we see it happening to them, it could happen to us too, right?
 And when done correctly they can really be memorable.

-While this film is only partially animated, it takes place in the real world with live-action humans.
-In Goosebumps, the motion picture based on R.L.
+While Goosebumps is only partially animated, it takes place in the real world with live-action humans.
+In this motion picture based on R.L.
 Stine’s enormously successful children’s book series of the same name, Zach (Dylan Minnette) and his mother move to the suburban town of Madison, Delaware.
 Zach gripes a lot about there being nothing to do in his new city until the mysterious homeschooled neighbor girl (Odeya Rush) befriends him and he develops an interest in her.
 One night he’s led to believe that she may be imprisoned by her own father, a fictionalized version of R.L.
 Stine himself (Jack Black), and sneaks into her house.
 He discovers a bookshelf full of Goosebumps manuscripts which he decides to explore.
 Opening the first story releases a 10-foot tall abominable snowman who starts wreaking havoc throughout the town.
 Eventually, one by one, each story gets opened up with the books’ respective monsters coming to life trying to kill their creator, Stine.

 Some may consider it a bad thing, but this movie does a great job of not holding back any scares.
 Adults shouldn’t have too hard of a time–although certain monsters may tap into your own personal phobias–but it will definitely haunt many children.
 But that’s what makes Goosebumps so appealing.
 It keeps the visuals acceptable, but never tones itself down.
 When I was little we had the anthology television show Are You Afraid of the Dark? which still creeps me out as an adult.
 Goosebumps is frightening, but it’s a harmless scare.
 It provides us with the same macabre tone of the novels–probably much to the dismay of some of the parents.